We are OPEN for the 2017 season!

 You can download our paddling guide here.

 Have your own kayak or canoe and want to launch at Indian River Marina?
 There is a launch/parking fee of $10 per kayak or canoe.
 If you bring friends and they rent from us, the launch/parking fee for the first car is waived.
-Carpool and save!
+Carpool and save! *We reserve the right to limit the number of personal kayaks or canoes launched.

 About the different kayak styles